Ovadia Yosef: Controversial statements

-Yosef made countless political remarks that aroused controversy.
+Yosef made numerous political remarks that aroused controversy.
 His supporters said that statements deemed offensive to various groups and individuals were taken out of context, but the American Jewish Committee and the Anti-Defamation League condemned what they termed his "hate speech".
 He claimed the Holocaust was God's retribution against the reincarnated souls of Jewish sinners.
 He claimed that Israeli soldiers were killed in battle on account of their non-observance of Torah law.
 He was criticised for supporting the traditional role of women and minimising their capabilities.
 After Hurricane Katrina in 2005, he blamed the tragedy on U.S. support for the Gaza disengagement and on a general lack of Torah study in the area where the hurricane occurred.
 In 2009, he said of Yisrael Beitenu and its leader, "whoever votes for Avigdor Lieberman gives strength to Satan".

 Recommendations of the Plesner Committee

 In 2013, Yosef called for yeshiva students to emigrate from Israel rather than agree to serve in the army, stating:

-God forbid, we will be compelled to leave the land of Israel...in order to free the yeshiva students (from being drafted).
+God forbid, we will be compelled to leave the Land of Israel...to free the yeshiva students [from being drafted].

-In October 2013, immediately after Ovadia Yosef's death, his son David Yosef told the Prime Minister that the drafting of Haredi students into the army had hurt him in his final months more than his physical illnesses.
+In October 2013, immediately after Yosef's death, his son David Yosef told the Prime Minister that the drafting of Haredi students into the army had hurt him in his final months more than his physical illnesses.

 Arabs and Palestinians

-In 2001, Yosef was quoted as saying of the Arabs:
+In 2001, Yosef was quoted as saying:

 It is forbidden to be merciful to them.
 You must send missiles to them and annihilate them.
 They are evil and damnable.

 Yosef later said that his sermon was misquoted, that he was referring to annihilation of Islamic terrorism, not all Arabs.
 He called for improving the living conditions of the Arab people in Israel and said he had deep respect for peace-seeking Arabs.

 Israeli Justice Minister Meir Sheetrit condemned the sermon, saying: "A person of Rabbi Ovadia Yosef's stature must refrain from acrid remarks such as these...
 I suggest that we not learn from the ways of the Palestinians and speak in verbal blows like these."